mangelats/buffers/README.md

 part of the system memory when requested.
 It supports dynamic layout and is used by multiple collections (and buffers).

-A buffer may use one or multiple allocators (see `HeapBuffer` and `AllocatorBuffer`) and use them to aquire memory.
+A buffer may use any number of allocators (see `HeapBuffer` and `AllocatorBuffer`) and use them to aquire memory.
 But it doesn't care about how it's saved on the actual memory, nor the relationship needs to be one to one.